parabirb/jblo/README.md

 ### Autoban
 #### Bot's main function alongside commands pertaining to it.
 - `diablobans` - Creates a diablobans log channel (if there is none) OPTIONAL
-- `offender`s - Gives a number of the # of offenders on Diablo
+- `offenders` - Gives a number of the # of offenders on Diablo
 - `report` - Submit a Diablo report

 ### Basic